canonical/snapcraft/docs/snap-epochs.rst

    epoch: 1*

 The resulting snap acts as a bridge between epoch 0 and epoch 1.
 Users of the old version migrate automatically when they refresh.
 They will then upgrade to any newer releases in epoch 1, just like any new user.
-You can use `revert <https://snapcraft.io/docs/quickstart-guide#snap-epochs-heading--revert>`__ to switch back to releases from a previous epoch, discarding any data changes done by the latest revision.
+You can use `revert <https://snapcraft.io/docs/getting-started#heading--revert>`__ to switch back to releases from a previous epoch, discarding any data changes done by the latest revision.

 If users need to test data compatibility with the new epoch version, and the snap is not a ``confinement: classic`` snap, you can install both epoch 0 and epoch 1 snaps at the same time using `Parallel installs <https://snapcraft.io/docs/parallel-installs>`__.
 This allows your users to migrate only when they have the confidence to do so.

 A big advantage with automatic migration is that the data transformation process needs to be supported only for a limited number of revisions.
 If a user neglects to update their system across epochs, for example, when they eventually refresh, they will be stepped through each epoch: 0 to 1\ *, 1 to 2*, and 2 onwards, for instance, by performing the migration process for each step as necessary.
 You don’t need to push old migration code to new versions of your application.

-.. _snap-epochs-heading--transitions:

 Epoch transitions
 -----------------